jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

 - Distinguish between HOMOGRAPHS, which increases precision; and, optionally,
 - Capture SEMANTIC RELATIONSHIPS between terms, which improves both recall and precision.

+## What activities comprise vocabulary control?

+- Construction
+- Testing
+- Maintenance

+... within a CV management system.

+## Basic elements of CVs

-CVs consist of terms and relationships (minimally, between synonyms and homographs).
+CVs consist of terms and relationships

 Terms may be compound ...

 Terms are chosen if warrant exists: